-(26) "Unlinked testing" is defined at Health and Safety Code § 120990.
+(29) "Unlinked testing" is defined at Health & Safety Code § 120990.

-(1) Any person who willfully or negligently discloses HIV test results to a third party in a manner which identifies or provides identifying characteristics of the test subject, except pursuant to written authorization or an express provision for exemption, that results in economic, bodily, or psychological harm to the test subject is guilty of a misdemeanor, punishable by imprisonment or a fine or both.
+(1) Any person who willfully or negligently discloses HIV test (see Definitions (17)) results to a third party in a manner which identifies or provides identifying characteristics of the test subject, except pursuant to written authorization or an express provision for exemption, that results in economic, bodily, or psychological harm to [CALIFORNIA] the test subject is guilty of a misdemeanor, punishable by imprisonment or a fine, or both.
 Health & Safety Code § 120980.